shailoh/Hacking_P2.2_2019/read_me_folder/Read_Me_Yasheng.md

 ## **Notes for Joana**

 ## **Summary for Florian**
-Hacker: Originally, someone who makes furniture with an axe.
+<br>Hacker: Originally, someone who makes furniture with an axe.
-Modes of inspection: observing, noticing and intervening.
+<br>Modes of inspection: observing, noticing and intervening.
-Affordance:a chair not only “affords” being “sat on,” but also “thrown,” “stood on,” etc.
+<br>Affordance:a chair not only “affords” being “sat on,” but also “thrown,” “stood on,” etc.
+<br>Interfacing: interface as action
+Language as interface
+Body as interface
+Interface between the technical and the cultural
 ## **Summary for Varia**